Molekule Group, Inc. Announces - GuruFocus.com

 Advisors

-The Benchmark Company and Roth Capital Partners are acting as the exclusive placement agents for the private placement.
-Freshfields Bruckhaus Deringer US LLP is acting as counsel to the Company.
-ArentFox Schiff LLP is acting as counsel to the placement agents.
+The Benchmark Company and Roth Capital Partners acted as the exclusive placement agents for the private placement.
+Freshfields Bruckhaus Deringer US LLP acted as counsel to the Company.
+ArentFox Schiff LLP acted as counsel to the placement agents.

 About Molekule